 Retinol activity equivalents (RAE) were developed because provitamin A carotenoids have less vitamin A activity than preformed vitamin A; 1 mcg retinol = 3.33 units.

 Synthetic vitamin analogs (retinoids) are being used increasingly in dermatology.
-The possible protective role of beta-carotene, retinol, and retinoids against some epithelial cancers is under study.
-However, risk of certain cancers may be increased after beta-carotene supplementation.
+The possible protective role of beta-carotene and retinoids against some epithelial cancers is under study.

 (See also Overview of Vitamins Overview of Vitamins Vitamins may be Fat soluble (vitamins A, D, E, and K) Water soluble (B vitamins and vitamin C) The B vitamins include biotin, folate, niacin, pantothenic acid, riboflavin (B2), thiamin (B1)... read more .)